SymfonyCasts/symfony6/sfcasts/ep3-doctrine/entity.md

 # Entity Class

-One of the coolest, but maybe most *surprising* things about Doctrine is that it basically wants you to pretend like the database doesn't exist.
-Instead of thinking about tables and columns, all we need to do is think about objects and properties.
+One of the coolest, but maybe most *surprising* things about Doctrine, is that it wants you to pretend like the database doesn't exist!
+Yea, instead of thinking about tables and columns, Doctrine wants us to think about objects and properties.

 For example, let's say that we want to save some product data.
-The way you do that in Doctrine is by creating a product class with some properties that hold the data.
-Then you create that property object, set the data onto it, and then politely ask Doctrine to save that for you.
-We don't have to worry about *how* Doctrine does that.
-Behind the scenes, however, Doctrine will save that object to a table where each property is mapped to a column.
-This is called the Object Relational Mapper, or *ORM*, which literally means that it maps the data on an object to a row on a table.
+The way we do that in Doctrine is by creating a `Product` class with *properties* that hold the data.
+Then you create a `Product` object, set some data onto it and politely ask Doctrine to save that for you. *We* don't have to worry about *how* Doctrine does that.

+But, of course, behind the scenes Doctrine *is* talking to a database.
+It will INSERT the data from the `Product` object into a `product` table where each property is mapped to a column.
+This is called an Object Relational Mapper, or *ORM*.

-Later, when you want to get that data back, you don't need to query that table and its columns.
-Instead, you just ask Doctrine to find the object that you had earlier.
-What it's *actually* doing is querying that table to get all of the data and then recreates and gives us that data object.
-So all *we* have to do is deal with classes and objects, and Doctrine takes care of all of the saving and querying *automatically*.
+Later, when we want to get that data back, we don't think about "querying" that table and its columns.
+Nope, we simply ask Doctrine to find the object that we had earlier.
+Of course, it *will* query that table... then recreate the object with that data.
+But that's not a detail we think about: we ask for the `Product` object, and it gives it to us.
+Doctrine handles all of the saving and querying *automatically*.

+## Generating the Entity with make:entity

-This means that if we ever need to save something to the database with Doctrine, we need to create a special class to *model* it, like a product class.
-In Doctrine, these classes are given a special name: *Entities*.
-They're really just normal PHP classes, and while you *can* create them by hand, there's a MakerBundle command that makes this *much* simpler.
+*Anyways*, when you use an ORM like Doctrine, when you want to save something to the database, we need to create class that *models* what we want to save, like a `Product` class.
+In Doctrine, these classes are given a special name: *entities*.
+Though, they're really just normal PHP classes.
+And while you *can* create these entity classes by hand, there's a MakerBundle command that makes life *much* nicer.

 Spin over to your terminal and run: